 How long are deposits to my 360 Checking "held"?

 That depends on the type of deposit you make.
 Deposits pulled from your external linked checking account are on hold for 2 business days and are unavailable for withdrawal during that time.
-Check deposits are also on hold for 2 business days; however, the first $200 of the total check deposit amount is made available the next business day.
+Keep in mind, transfers made from a Capital One Bank account are available right away.
+Check deposits are on hold for 2 business days; however, the first $200 of the total check deposit amount is made available the next business day.
 Deposits begin earning interest on the 2nd business day after the transaction is initiated.
 (If you're depositing a check from another 360 Checking or from a Capital One Bank account, the entire amount of the check will be available the next business day.)